LoginRadius/engineering-portal/content/ react-security-vulnerabilities/index.md

 * Node.js uses npm libraries as the dependency.
 React internally uses node.js, and hence any vulnerable library can pose a threat to the React app.
 It is a good practice to create your own dependencies and libraries rather than using 3rd-party libraries.

 ## Cross-site Request Forgery (CSRF or XSRF)
-CSRF is another React web application vulnerability allowing cybercriminals to persuade users to perform unintended actions without their explicit consent.
+CSRF is another React web application vulnerability allowing attackers to persuade users to perform unintentional actions without their direct consent.
 It does not steal the identity of the legitimate user but acts against their will.
 For rendering such attacks, the attacker sends an email or a web link convincing the victim to achieve a state-changing request in the application.

 Before going through the checklist on fixing CSRF vulnerabilities, here is a quick example of how the CSRF GET request will be once the attacker tweaks it.
 A standard GET request for a $250 transfer from person1 to person2 might look like this: